+The SVP Engineering is employed by the Group through a wholly-owned US subsidiary of HDSI ("HDUS").
+The Group reimburses HDUS for costs incurred.

-- 1. The Group's CEO, CFO, Board Chair and senior management, other than disclosed in note 2 below, are employed by the Group through Hunter Dickinson Services Inc. ("HDSI") (refer (b)). - 2.
-Represents short term employee benefits, including director's fees paid to the Group's independent directors and salaries paid and payable to the PLP CEO, PMC Chair, PLP EVP, SVP and VP. - 3.
-Incentive bonuses were paid to the SVP, Corporate Development, VP, Engineering, VP, Corporate Communications (all payable to HDSI) and the PLP VP Permitting.
+- 3. Incentive bonuses were paid to the SVP, Engineering, EVP, Environment and Sustainability, VP, Corporate Communications and the PLP CEO and VP Permitting.
 In 2017, performance bonuses were paid to the PLP CEO for the 2016 and 2015 fiscal years respectively. - 4.
 Includes cost of RSUs and share purchase options issued and /or vesting during the period.